This article covers getting to the summative assessment marksheet, how to add marks and some troubleshooting tips if you can't add marks.

 You may have multiple students in your class all with the same mark.
 To save time you can bulk enter the marks.

 Just tick the students you want to enter the same mark for by ticking the box on the left-hand side of their name.
-Click on the pencil icon to select one of the options.
+Click on the Bulk action button to select one of the options.

 Bulk Edit Marks - In the slide over, choose the grade/mark that applies to the selected students and then click on the green Save Changes button.